 Create a blog.
 Finding success with self employment?
 Why not blog about it?
 This not only creates a potential revenue strain (many advertising agreements offer money for those who are willing to sell space on their content-rich Web pages), it’s also a great marketing tool.

 Social networking.
 Facebook, MySpace, LinkedIn and other social networking sites are wonderful marketing opportunities for self employed professionals.
-Link all those online profiles and personal Web sites together and start spreading the word.
+Link all those online profiles and personal Web sites together and start spreading the word with the how to find wedding rings jewelrystoresd.com.
 If nothing else, this can help drive traffic to Web pages that might actually help the self employed professional earn a little extra money.

 Write a Google profile page.
 Google offers free profiles which allow individuals to post all their links – Web pages, blogs, social networking profiles – in one convenient, attractive profile page.
 This helps online searches find who they’re looking for with more ease.
 In self employed marketing, this online profile provides another reference point for would-be clients and employers, and it’s yet another way to establish a strong presence online.